 \subsection{Learning Foundation}

 Pseudo-true models arise naturally as the long-run outcome of learning by Bayesian agents with misspecified priors.
-Consider an agent who starts with prior $\mu_0$ with full support over the points in the set $\mathbb{R}^d\times \Theta_d$, each corresponding to an initial value of the subjective states $z_0$ and a $d$-state model $\theta$, which describes how states and the observable coevolve.
+Consider an agent who starts with prior $\mu_0$ with full support over the points in the set $\mathbb{R}^d\times \Theta_d$, each corresponding to an initial value of the subjective states $z_0$ and a $d$-state model $\theta$, which describes how states and the observable evolve over time.
 Suppose the agent observes $y_t$ over time and updates her belief using Bayes' rule.
 Let $\mu_t$ denote the agent's time-$t$ Bayesian posterior over $\mathbb{R}^d\times \Theta_d$. \cite{Berk1966}'s theorem establishes that, in the limit $t\to\infty$, the agent's posterior will assign a probability of one to the set of pseudo-true models.\footnote{While \cite{Berk1966} only covers the case of i.i.d. observations and parametric models, the result has been extended much more generally. \cite{Milhaud1998} and \cite{Kleijn2006} substantially extend \cite{Berk1966} by providing conditions for the weak convergence of posterior distributions and considering infinite-dimensional models. \cite{Shalizi2009}'s extension of Berk's theorem covers the case of non-i.i.d. observations and hidden Markov models.}

-This result offers an ``as if'' interpretation of pseudo-true $d$-state models.
-One can assume that every agent has a subjective prior---which may be different from the true distribution---and updates her belief in light of new information using Bayes' law.
-By Berk's theorem, any such agent whose prior is supported on the set of $d$-state models will forecast the observable in the long run \emph{as if} she were using a pseudo-true $d$-state model.
-Focusing on pseudo-true models allows me to abstract from learning dynamics and focus on the asymptotic bias caused by misspecification.\footnote{One can alternatively consider agents who estimate the parameters of their $d$-state models using a quasi-maximum-likelihood estimator.
-Such agents also will asymptotically forecast \emph{as if} they relied on pseudo-true $d$-state models.
+This result offers an ``as if'' interpretation of the pseudo-true $d$-state models.
+One can assume that the agent has a subjective prior---which may be different from the true distribution---and updates her belief in light of new information using Bayes' law.
+By Berk's theorem, as long as the agent's prior is supported on the set of $d$-state models, she will forecast the observable in the long run \emph{as if} she were using a pseudo-true $d$-state model.
+Focusing on pseudo-true models allows me to abstract away from learning dynamics and focus on the asymptotic bias caused by misspecification.\footnote{One can alternatively consider agents who estimate the parameters of their $d$-state models using a quasi-maximum-likelihood estimator.
+Such agents also will asymptotically forecast \emph{as if} they relied on the pseudo-true $d$-state models.
 See, for instance, Theorem 2 of \cite{douc2012}.}